Luigi Tenco: The inquiry

-Nevertheless, criminologists Pasquale Ragone and Nicola Guarneri, in their book Le ombre del silenzio (The shadows of silence, 2013) pointed out several incongruences between the shell casing of the bullet found in Tenco's room and the bullet Tenco's Walther PPK handgun would fire.
+Nevertheless, criminologists Pasquale Ragone and Nicola Guarneri, in their book Le ombre del silenzio (The shadows of silence, 2013), pointed out several incongruences between the shell casing of the bullet found in Tenco's room and the bullet Tenco's Walther PPK handgun would fire.
 Professor of ballistic forensics Martino Farneti proved that they did not match.
-As there was no proof or official statement declaring that Tenco's Walther PPK was actually present in his room the night he died and police registers show that the pistol was actually found in his car, Guarneri and Ragone wrote that Tenco may have been killed.
+As there was no proof or official statement declaring that Tenco's Walther PPK was actually present in his room the night he died, and police registers show that the pistol was actually found in his car, Guarneri and Ragone wrote that Tenco may have been killed.
 The actual weapon may have been a Beretta 70, as it is possible to put a silencer on this type of handgun (similar to a Walther PPK).
 In fact, no one heard the sound of gunshots the night Tenco died, not even singer Lucio Dalla, whose room was next to Tenco's, or journalist Sandro Ciotti, whose room was opposite Tenco's.
-At the time of Tenco's death, a door to the inner garden was located only three meters from room 2019, the same one used by police used to transport the body.
+At the time of Tenco's death, a door to the inner garden was located only three meters from room 2019, the same one used by police to transport the body.

 In 1993, journalists Marco Buttazzi and Andrea Pomati rediscovered the file compiled by the police in 1967.
 In the attached photos, they saw that Tenco's legs (from ankles to feet) were positioned under a wooden cabinet.
 Suspicious of the anomalous position of the corpse, they investigated further and found out that the photos did not depict the real crime scene.
-They interviewed the undertaker from the case who stated that commissario Molinari had ordered the body to be immediately transferred to the morgue and before the arrival of the forensic team; it was then taken back to the Savoy and reassembled to allow the photos to be taken and attached to the above-mentioned file.
+They interviewed the undertaker from the case, who stated that commissario Molinari had ordered the body to be immediately transferred to the morgue and before the arrival of the forensic team; it was then taken back to the Savoy and reassembled to allow the photos to be taken and attached to the above-mentioned file.

 Music producer and friend Paolo Dossena stated that he drove Tenco's car from Rome, where the songwriter lived, to Sanremo.
 On the way, while passing through a roadblock on the Aurelia, he discovered that Tenco had his Walther PPK in the dashboard of his car.
 He later confronted the songwriter, who confessed that he had a gun because someone in the past few weeks had tried to force him off a steep road near Santa Margherita Ligure while he was driving.